-How to play more than one wordle a day
+How to play more than one Wordle a day

 Many Twitter users applauded Thakker for creating this site, as they are also major fans of Wordle.

 “Thank you so much!!!” one wrote.
-“Chronically ill, used to be a teacher, and bored as hell!
+“Chronically ill, used to be a teacher, and bored as h***!
 I’m solving one after the other.
 At least I know my brain still works!”

 “Wowwwww!” another user wrote, in response to Thakker’s tweet.
 “So cool!
 I enjoy the methods analysis as much as I am grateful for the final product!”